aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 Like its’ predecessors, LM3d3 was initially designed using the [`digit3DLand`](https://github.com/morphOptics/digit3DLand) package in
-R. When the draft protocol was complete, the protocol was shifted to [Geomagic Design X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version 2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the
+R. When the draft protocol was complete, the design of the landmarking protocol shifted to [Geomagic Design X](https://www.3dsystems.com/software/geomagic-design-x) *(Build Version 2020.0.1 \[Build Number: 30\])*, where the workflow was modified to include elements of `reference geometry` that articulate with the